School and Daycare Vaccine Exemptions

 Most states permit religious exemptions for school and childcare entry.
 These exemptions protect parents whose sincerely held religious beliefs oppose vaccination.
 Importantly, most states do not require affiliation with an organized religion or proof from clergy.
 The exemption typically involves a parent’s signed affidavit affirming their religious conviction.
 For many states, this is just a form and does not require any personal or religious information from parents.
 It’s important to check your state’s health department guidelines online so you know what you are up against.

-For other states, a written and sworn statement is required.
+In a few states, a written and sworn statement is required.
 In these cases, the wording may matter.
 Schools and local health departments sometimes reject exemptions they deem insufficiently “sincere,” triggering disputes that require legal intervention.
 It’s important to note that typically, the legal standard for applying for religious exemption for school children is typically much lower than for college students, employees, and clinical rotation students in the states that allow for them.

 BOOK 30 MINUTE CONSULTATION HERE